prasshantg/personal/README.md

 ##### Exit NVDLA virtual simulator
 ctrl+a x

-#### Build virtual simulator in docker
+#### 2. Build virtual simulator in docker

 Docker container has pre-installed all system requirements to build virtual simulator.
-If not using then refer to [installing system requirements](installing-system-requirements).
+If not using docker container then refer to [installing system requirements](installing-system-requirements).

 ##### Clone VP source code